tritemio/jupyter_notebook_beginner_guide/docs/notebook_install_and_run.rst

    ipython notebok

-This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows (among other things) to select which notebook to open.
+This will launch a new browser window (or a new tab) showing the Notebook Dashboard, a sort of control panel that allows to select which notebook to open (among other things).

 When started, Jupyter Notebook can access only files within its start-up folder (including any sub-folder).
 If you store the notebooks in a subfolder of your user folder no configuration is necessary.

-Otherwise, you need to choose a folder which will contains all the notebooks and set this as the Jupyter Notebook start-up folder.
+Otherwise, you need start Jupyter Notebook in a folder which contains all the notebooks.

-See below for platform-specific instructions on how to start Jupyter Notebook in a specific folder.
+See below for platform-specific instructions on how to start Jupyter Notebook in a folder different from the default user/home folder.

 Change Jupyter Notebook startup folder (Windows)
 ''''''''''''''''''''''''''''''''''''''''''''''''